danielcorsano/convertext-gui/README.md

 # ConverText GUI

+> **⚠️ Beta Release**: This is a beta version.
+Builds for Windows and Linux are untested on those platforms.
+Please report any issues on GitHub.

 Desktop GUI application for ConverText file converter with Monaco monospace typography and minimalist black/yellow design.

-Convert between all major document and ebook formats with a single terminal command.
+Convert between all major document and ebook formats with a single click.
 Get editable .txt or .md from PDF or ebook formats or make ebooks/PDFs from editable text formats.
 Work on multiple files at the same time and send them anywhere in the file system instantly.

 ## Features